trexx-games/SocialScore/README.md

 ### Login / Sign Up

-The Login and Sign up is the same action in our app, where it takes a certain username and password and then derives a smart wallet for it (ERC4337).
+The Login and Sign up is the same action in our app, where it takes a certain username and password and then derives a smart wallet for it.
 If the user is using the platform for the first time, it will save the username to IPFS and a smart wallet is created.
 The user will then be using the smart wallet to interact with our social scoring systems.

 ### Linking wallets

-One smart wallet entity can be connected to many personal wallets that will contribute to the final score.
+One wallet entity can be connected to many personal wallets that will contribute to the final score.
 To link a wallet, Trexx will prompt the user to sign an auth message that will be decrypted by the backend to check for eligibility and then proceed to score calculation.

 ### Dashboard